gabrieli/swarm-coding/docs/dev-roles/ROLE_DEVELOPER.md

 - Examine the specific area of code where the issue occurs

 ### 2. Log Analysis & Enhancement
-- Check available logs (iOS: SwiftyBeaver, Android: Logcat)
+- Check available logs using platform-specific logging tools
 - If logs are insufficient:
   - Add strategic logging points in suspected code areas
   - Include detailed context (parameters, state, stack traces)